emeralds-horizon/EMERALDS_Mobility_Model_Cards_on_Zone_Entries_Exits_Prediction/README.md

 *Listing related Model Cards can help users understand connections between models and identify alternative options.
 (Some catalogs, such as Huggingface, have already adopted this approach.)
 Additionally, leveraging semantic web approaches for linking Model Cards as structured data has been proposed [6], which could further improve trust and reusability.*

-This model appears to be standalone and cannot be linked to other related model cards.
-(Q: shall we include model cards of the developped tools from partners of the consortium?)
+This model appears to be standalone and cannot be linked to other related model cards. (@Stathis: shall we include model cards of the developped tools from partners of the consortium?)